cloudflare/serverless-action/README.md

 <b>File Structure</b>

-To utilize this action, you must include the CF Worker script to be deployed and a serverless.yml file.
+To utilize this action, your repo must include the CF Worker script to be deployed and a serverless.yml file.
 Your file structure should look like:

     .
-    |- worker-script.js
+    |- workerScript.js
     |- serverless.yml

 An example serverless.yml file could look like: